Jr-14/clox/docs/LEARNING.md

 For the bytecode format, each instruction has a one-byte operation code (universally shorted to **opcode**).
 The number controls what kind of instruction we're dealing with.
 E.g. add, subtract, look up variable, etc.

 Each opcode determines how many operand bytes it has and what they mean.
-Each time we add a new opcode, we specificy what its operands look like - its **instruction format**.
+Each time we add a new opcode, we specify what its operands look like - its **instruction format**.

 ### Constant Values